 2013.

-This emotional drama/biopic about a horse that went to compete in the Olympic Games of Los Angeles in 1984 and Montreal in 1988 winning the glory for the French team, Pierre Durand and his horse Jappeloup de Luze did the impossible.
+This emotional drama/biopic tells the story of Pierre Durand and his horse, Jappeloup de Luze, who competed at the 1984 Los Angeles and 1988 Montreal Olympic Games, winning glory for the French team.
+They did the impossible.
 A highly entertaining film recommended for the entire family.
 It’s inspiring and competitive.
-Worth to be shown in American theaters.
-No one can understand the reasons why this beautiful film was not picked by a US distribution company US distribution company did not choose this beautiful film.
+It’s worth showing in American theaters.
+No one can understand why this beautiful film was not picked up by a US distribution company.

-A documentary directed by Emilio Maillé is about the work of legendary Mexican cinematographer Gabriel Figueroa.
-It displays the iconic images from the Golden Age of Mexican Cinema and what those moving pictures mean now to some of today’s world's greatest cinematographers such as Hideo Yamamoto, Vittorio Storaro, Luciano Tovoli, Javier Aguirresarobe, Christopher Doyle, Haskell Wexler, Raoul Coutard, Gabriel Beristain, Janusz Kaminski and much more.
-To listen to each of them a comment, full of passion and admiration for the talented man behind the camera.
+A documentary directed by Emilio Maillé explores the work of legendary Mexican cinematographer Gabriel Figueroa.
+It showcases the iconic images from the Golden Age of Mexican Cinema.
+It examines what those moving pictures mean today to some of the World’s greatest cinematographers, including Hideo Yamamoto, Vittorio Storaro, Luciano Tovoli, Javier Aguirresarobe, Christopher Doyle, Haskell Wexler, Raoul Coutard, Gabriel Beristain, Janusz Kaminski, and many more.
+Each offers a comment, full of passion and admiration for the talented man behind the camera.
 A master class.
 As didactic as “Visions of Light.”
-This historical document not only should have played in the US already, but it should also be mandatory in every film school.
+This historical document should not only have already been screened in the US, but it should also be mandatory in every film school.

 23. Karnaval